Blonde versus brunette rivalry: Tug of war

-Tug-of-war events have also featured teams of blondes and brunettes competing against each other.
-During a 1918 picnic in Ohio, a tug of war between blondes and brunettes was "Won by the blondes (They stripped the brunettes off the rope against a tree like beads off a string.)"
-Sportswriter Pete Axthelm refereed a 1978 tug of war between blonde and brunette women at a Kentucky charity event, declaring the blonde team, led by Anita Madden, winners of the event.
+During the 20th century, tug of war events during picnics, fairs, and festivals, often featured teams of blondes and brunettes competing against each other.
+During a 1918 picnic in Ohio, a tug of war between blondes and brunettes was "Won by the blondes.
+They stripped the brunettes off the rope against a tree like beads off a string."
+A 1933 women's club meeting in Missouri ended in a "jolly tug of war between the blondes and the brunettes.
+The blondes won."
+Sports writer Pete Axthelm refereed a 1978 tug of war between blonde and brunette women at a Kentucky charity event, declaring the blonde team, led by Anita Madden, winners of the event.